Somerset-LDP/Discovery/lambda_functions/pseudonymisation/README.md

 decrypted via KMS `decrypt`, ensuring deterministic encryption - the same plaintext data key is always returned for a given version.

-To generate new encrypted data keys, use the helper script:
+To generate new encrypted data keys, use the helper script (this can be automated for future project phases):

 ```bash
 python dev_utils/generate_encrypted_key.py --kms-key-id <KMS_ARN> --version v1